ServeMotor/fin/sources/research/ftsub/subs.md

 --
 Subscription pricing as of 6/19/2024

-## Trial

-*$1 for 4 weeks*
+- Trial - $1 for 4 weeks

-Then $75 per month for Premium Digital access.
-Cancel or change your plan anytime during your trial.
+- Standard Digital - $39 monthly
+- Premium Digital - $75 monthly
+- Print - $50 dollars for 3 months, then $75 per month

 ### Global news & analysis